 Unlike home equity loans, HELOCs let you access money when you need it and repay it with variable interest.
 Because of this, you aren’t locked into a specific monthly payment.
 This can be good news for consumers who don’t know exactly how much they need to borrow and want to pay interest only on the money they access.

-How to choose between a home equity loan and HELOC
+How do I choose between a home equity loan and HELOC?

 Home equity loans and HELOCs can both be good options, but one is probably better for your needs.

 As you research, get quotes for both HELOCs and home equity loans to see which one might offer a lower interest rate, fewer fees and better terms.
-Also consider these scenarios where a specific option might leave you better off.
+Also, consider these scenarios when a specific option might leave you better off.

 A home equity loan could be better if: